Rally once morest the ‘zero corona policy’ in front of the Chinese Consulate General in New York

 It was the first time Yu, who was born in China and immigrated to the United States with her family at the age of 10, took part in the protest.
 “I am deeply moved by the resistance movement in China and around the world,” said Ms. Yu.
 “If people in China can speak out at the risk of being arrested or beaten by the police, what excuse can we have for our silence? ” he said.

-Citizens brought flowers, candles, blank paper or A4 papers with their own slogans written on them, and placed flowers on the floor one after another to pay tribute to the victims of the Urumqi fire in Xinjiang.
+Citizens brought flowers, candles, blank paper or A4 papers with their own slogans written on them, and placed flowers on the floor one following another to pay tribute to the victims of the Urumqi fire in Xinjiang.
 A heated speech ensued.
-Those speaking from the podium usually gave their real names, although some wore masks because they were concerned about the safety of their families in China or because they were planning to return to China.
+Those speaking from the podium usually gave their real names, although some wore masks because they were concerned regarding the safety of their families in China or because they were planning to return to China.

-Ms. Hwang said, “One speaker who identified himself as Uyghur said, ‘I told the Han Chinese about the situation we were going through before, but no one believed me.
+Ms. Hwang said, “One speaker who identified himself as Uyghur said, ‘I told the Han Chinese regarding the situation we were going through before, but no one believed me.
 “Do you believe now?” and the scene where everyone answered “I believe” out loud was impressive.”

-Many spoke about their reasons for participating in the protests as Chinese living abroad.
+Many spoke regarding their reasons for participating in the protests as Chinese living abroad.
 One attendee said, “I have friends who say what’s the use of talking here when no one is listening, but can people who died in a fire in Urumqi speak?
 Can people whose basic lives are threatened by poverty speak?
 That is why we are here speaking for them.”
 When another attendee asked the crowd, “Would you like to go back to China and still participate in the protests?” the answer was “yes”.

 Criticism of the authorities’ quarantine policy and President Xi Jinping continued.
 In the field video provided by Hwang, a man said, “We want real science.
 But in our reality, one person controls science at will.
 Right now, we have no jobs, no food, and survival itself has become a problem.”
 Together, the demonstrators chanted slogans such as “Xi Jinping step down,” “Long live freedom,” and “Long live democracy.”